 For nontoxic lawn nourishment, broadcast one-eighth to one-quarter of an inch of high-quality compost over your lawn using a shovel.
 Compost nourishes beneficial soil microbes and doesn’t contain harsh salts the way many chemical fertilizers do, and you could see some improvement in just a few days.

-#3 Watch for toxic ingredients in detergents, soaps and cleansers
+#3 Know what’s in your detergents, soaps and cleansers

-Take it upon yourself to research dryer sheets and room deodorizers on the web and you’ll discover their cancer-causing ingredients.
-With all the carcinogens our dogs are exposed to on a daily basis, this would be a very long and depressing article.
+Take it upon yourself to research dryer sheets and room deodorizers on the web and you’ll discover their cancer causing ingredients.
+If all the carcinogens our dogs are exposed to on a daily basis, this would be a very long and depressing article.

 Even cleaners labeled “safe,” “non-toxic” and “green” can contain hazardous ingredients.
 There should be a law against bogus claims, but there isn’t.
 Some companies are willing to bend the truth – because they can.
 Even citrus and pine based cleaners can react with trace levels of ozone air pollution to form ultra-fine particles that penetrate deep into the lungs and formaldehyde, which the U.S. government classifies as a known human carcinogen.